How to talk to children about periods

 Clinical Lead for Women's Health and Bupa GP

 We all go through puberty and the changes that come with it.
 But these changes can feel strange when they first happen, and girls might be nervous about their first period.
-Talking to them about it can help them prepare for the changes they’ll go through.
-Here, I’ll explain why it’s important to talk about periods, and how you can explain them to your children.
+Talking about periods at home can help them prepare for the changes they’ll go through.
+Here, I’ll look at why it’s important to talk about periods, and how you can explain them to your children.

 woman holding a girl on a windy day